razielgdn/risingembeddedmx/contents/_projects/en/3-embedded-topics/embedded-questions-en.md

     Where ptr is reallocated with new size **newSize**.

 43. **What is an *API*?**
     An API (Application Programming Interface) is a set of functions, protocols or tools that enables communication between software components.
 In embedded systems, APIs like STM32's HAL provide functions to interact with hardware (e.g., **HAL_UART_Transmit** for UART).
     In my projects, I use APIs to abstract hardware details and simplify firmware development.

 As a suggestion, the embedded systems developer no longer thinks in an object-oriented approach, it could be described as adhering to classic structured programming, however.
 The definition that I can personally define is hardware control through software structures and algorithms.

-The binary world (encoded in hexadecimal) is the daily bread for the **Embedded SW Developer**.
+Viewing the world in binary (encoded in hexadecimal) is just another day at the office for an **Embedded SW Developer**.

 # Processor and Memory Architectures
 1. **What architectures do you know?
 (In my personal case)**